Wear Crossing? Sunderland folk deserve better

 After the brilliant season the Black Cats delivered, surely some of those local heroes deserved a nod?
 Who would baulk at Regis Le Bridge in the glow of a season to remember for the Black Cats?
 How about match-winner Tommy Watson getting a Tommy Watson Way.
 A humorous Jobe’s Jogway or, my favourite, Span Ballard?

 Nope.
-Wear Crossing, we’re told, is a reflection of the creative energy and imagination of the Sunderland public.
+Wear Crossing, we’re supposed to believe, is a reflection of the creative energy and imagination of the Sunderland public.

 But if we really end up calling it Wear Crossing, is anyone ever going to ask why it’s called that, and if someone did ask, what could you possibly say?
 ‘It’s the crossing over the Wear.’
 End of story.